home-assistant/core/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ## Environment
 <!--
-  Provide details about the versions you are using, which helps us reproducing and finding the issue quicker.
+  Provide details about the versions you are using, which helps us to reproduce and find the issue quicker.
 Version information is found in the Home Assistant frontend: Developer tools -> Info.
 -->